AdguardTeam/KnowledgeBaseDNS/docs/private-dns/connect-devices/routers/unifi.md

 sidebar_position: 10
 ---

 The UiFi router (commonly known as Ubiquiti's UniFi series) has a number of advantages that make it particularly suitable for home, business, and enterprise environments.
-Unfortunately, it does not support encrypted DNS, but it is great for setting up AdGuard DNS via linked IP address.
+Unfortunately, it does not support encrypted DNS, but it is great for setting up AdGuard DNS via linked IP.

 ## Use your router admin panel